Population size

-In population genetics and population ecology, population size (usually denoted N) is the number of individual organisms in a population.
+In population genetics and population ecology, population size (usually denoted N) is a countable quantity representing the number of individual organisms in a population.
 Population size is directly associated with amount of genetic drift, and is the underlying cause of effects like population bottlenecks and the founder effect.
 Genetic drift is the major source of decrease of genetic diversity within populations which drives fixation and can potentially lead to speciation events.

 Genetic drift

 Of the five conditions required to maintain Hardy-Weinberg Equilibrium, infinite population size will always be violated; this means that some degree of genetic drift is always occurring.
 Smaller population size leads to increased genetic drift, it has been hypothesized that this gives these groups an evolutionary advantage for acquisition of genome complexity.
 An alternate hypothesis posits that while genetic drift plays a larger role in small populations developing complexity, selection is the mechanism by which large populations develop complexity.

 Population bottlenecks and founder effect

 Population bottlenecks occur when population size reduces for a short period of time, decreasing the genetic diversity in the population.

 The founder effect occurs when few individuals from a larger population establish a new population and also decreases the genetic diversity, and was originally outlined by Ernst Mayr.
 The founder effect is a unique case of genetic drift, as the smaller founding population has decreased genetic diversity that will move alleles within the population more rapidly towards fixation.